Yield Farming Smart Contract Development for DeFi

-A yield farming contract distributes rewards among liquidity providers proportional to their pool share.
-The mathematics is straightforward, but implementation is full of nuances: from errors in accumulated reward formulas to vulnerabilities allowing the reward pool to be drained through deposit manipulation.
-The most famous example is MasterChef from SushiSwap, whose forks have cost protocols tens of millions through various implementation bugs.
+A yield farming contract distributes rewards among liquidity providers proportionally to their share in the pool.
+The math is simple, but the implementation is full of nuances: from errors in accumulated reward formulas to vulnerabilities that allow draining the reward pool through deposit manipulation.
+The most famous is the MasterChef from SushiSwap, whose fork cost protocols tens of millions via various implementation bugs.

-Naive approach: store lastClaimedBlock for each user and calculate rewards as (currentBlock - lastClaimedBlock) * rewardPerBlock * userShare.
-The problem is that userShare changes with every deposit/withdrawal from other users.
-Recalculating for all users on each change is an O(n) operation that costs millions of gas with 1000 participants.
+A naive approach: store lastClaimedBlock for each user and calculate rewards as (currentBlock - lastClaimedBlock) * rewardPerBlock * userShare.
+Problem: userShare changes with each deposit/withdrawal of other users.
+Recalculating for all users on each change is an O(n) operation, which at 1000 participants costs several million gas.

-MasterChef algorithm (Compound-style) solves this through accRewardPerShare — accumulated reward per unit of stake, which only increases:
+The MasterChef algorithm (Compound-style) solves this via accRewardPerShare — accumulated reward per unit of stake, which only increases:

 accRewardPerShare += (newRewards / totalStaked)

-For each user, rewardDebt is stored — the "debt" at the moment of last interaction:
+For each user, rewardDebt is stored — the "debt" at the time of last interaction:

 rewardDebt = userAmount * accRewardPerShare